'Yankee Reporter', 1942.

-Bennie Nobori was a American animator and comic artist who was active in the 1940s.
+Bennie Nobori was an American animator and comic artist, who was active in the 1940s.
 He drew a comic strip titled 'Yankee Reporter' (1942-1943) for the newspaper Topaz Times while being incarcerated in a U.S. POW camp for Japanese-American civilians in Topaz, Utah, during World War II.
 Otherwise nothing much is known about his life and career.

 Early life and career